What is a Writer-Based Prose Style?

 A writer-based prose may also be described as abbreviated, self-centered, vague, developmental, or underdeveloped.

 Writer-based prose is the antithesis to reader-based prose.
 It is self-centered, based on the whim of the author, rather than the needs of the reader.

 The term writer-based prose was coined by Linda Flower (1979):

 When you, as the writer, look at your own draft, you may recall detailed memories and associations.
 Even a single word may elicit a burst of memories.
 This is the language of self-talk and self-regulation.
 This is the language of the self.
 It’s personally full of meaning, And this language, it so happens, shares many of the characteristics of writer-based prose: it can be disorganized and it can be generative, creative.

-Eventually, however, in order to communicate to an audience, writers need to translate their ideas using signs reader can understand, including, e.g., research methods, genre, organizational schema, and diction.
+Eventually, however, in order to communicate to an audience, writers need to translate their ideas using signs reader can understand, including, e.g., research methods, genre, organizational schema, and rhetorical moves.